tomicapretto/etc/lessons/lesson_02.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## Exploratory Data Analysis
-* Why its critical to look at your data no matter what kind of model you're building
+* Why it's critical to look at your data no matter what kind of model you're building
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->